thangcest2/microservices-grpc-onlinebooks/README.md

 3. Host images to our own docker hub
 4. Deploy to docker desktop
 5. Deploy to a real gcp account

+# Latest status of this project:
+Paused at writing kubernetes.yml to push my docker images to my docker hub account first.

 # License:
 MIT